 Carson’s wife died after complications with their eighth child in 1868 and Carson did not take well to her passing.

 The year before he had been appointed Superintendent of Indian Affairs for Colorado Territory but shortly after the death of his wife his health began to fail, too.
 This made a trip to Washington to try and negotiate on the behalf of the Ute tribe difficult.
 The mission across the country had seemingly drained the last of his strength.
-The legendary frontiersman died back in at his home in May of 1868 at the age of 58.
+The legendary frontiersman died in Fort Lyon, Colorado Territory in May of 1868 at the age of 58.
 His last words allegedly were, “Goodbye friends, adios compadres.”

 Kit Carson is buried beside his wife in Taos, New Mexico.